Maritzburg United re-sign former Mamelodi Sundowns defender | Goal.com

 Mngonyama, 25, helped the Citizens win the 2018 MTN8 Cup after joining the club from Sundowns.

-"Contrary to media reports, Judas Moseamedi’s loan stay from Cape Town City has not yet been made into a permanent deal, although the club is hopeful that will happen soon," a statement read.
+"Contrary to media reports, Judas Moseamedi’s loan stay from Cape Town City has not yet been made into a permanent deal, although the club is hopeful that will happen soon," a statement from the club read.

 The former Free State Stars forward spent the second round of the recent 2018/19 season on loan at Maritzburg from Cape Town City.